marvelpokemaster/java1/README.md

 # java1

 The class MyDatabaseHelper has 4 functions:
-- insertRow()    : it updates table by adding a whole new row (new student)
+- saveStudentToDatabase()    : it updates table by adding a whole new row (new student)
 - selectRow()    : it gets a student detail by providing email to it
 - updateRow()    : it modifies student detail for a given email
 - isRollNoExists()  : it checks if a given roll exists in the database